davidleininger/leininger.tech-gridsome/words/reverse-ordered-list.md

 }
 </style>

-There we go, a reversed list, with custom styles that should work for any starting point.
+There we go.
+A reversed list with custom styles that should work from any starting point.
 I'm pretty happy with where we ended.

 ## Helpful Sources
 1. [CSS Tricks](https://css-tricks.com/how-to-reverse-css-custom-counters/): How to Reverse CSS Custom Counters